 Since 1980 Rommert Boonstra devotes his life to photography and poetry.
 Before that time he was a theatre director.
 He published hundreds of articles about art and traveling in numerous Dutch magazines and taught photography at several art academies.

-Phil Borges belongs to the "master artists" of American photography and, for over 25 years, he documents with passion the lives of tribal people around the world, using the vehicle of the "environmental portrait" to raise the issues of indigenous peoples and to diffuse their knowledge.
+For over twenty-five years Phil Borges, world-famous reporter and one of the greatest contemporary photographers, documents with passion habits and lives of tribal people around the world, using the vehicle of the "environmental portrait" to focus on the issues of indigenous people and to diffuse their knowledge.

 Nicola Civiero’s art is conceived within freedom of mind and spirit, and plunges in profound reflexions on christian - catholic religion, a theme thoroughly studied by the artist both historically and theologically.
 He says: “Within religious thought are certainty and uncertainty.